justinjiajia/personalwiki/nn.md

 $ wget http://apache.mirrors.tds.net/hadoop/common/hadoop-3.2.1/hadoop-3.2.1.tar.gz
 $ ls
 ```

+- `wget` is used to download files from the Web.
+It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.

+- <kbd>Ctrl</kbd>+<kbd>C</kbd> can cancel the currently-running download process.

+- For huge files, we can put the download in background using wget option `-b`.
+We can always check the status of the download using `tail -f`.

 Unpack the downloaded tar file and delete the compressed file to save the space: